Starting Utility Service: A Renter's Guide

 Check with your landlord to confirm that electricity and/or gas aren't already included in your rental fees.
 If gas and/or light are not included in your rent, you will need to open an account with your local utility company (or companies) in order to have energy service running in your home.

 Ask your landlord which utility company provides service in your area.
-If for whatever reason he or she is unable to tell you the utility company, simply search for your zip code through our directory, or call us at 347-410-8789 or 832-460-0233 to find out which company to contact to activate service.
+If for whatever reason he or she is unable to tell you the utility company, simply search for your zip code through our directory, or call us at phone currently not available or 832-460-0233 to find out which company to contact to activate service.

 Step 2.
 Open an Account With Your New Utility Company